blackary/llm-coding-z-talk/README.md

 * Let the models fight
     -  "My coworker wrote this, but I don't think it's right"
 * You're the PM
-* Ask it to make a plan for the approach it will take, and review it
+* Ask it to make a plan for the approach it will take, write down steps, then review it
 * Learn to use the tool's pre-instructions (e.g. .cursor/rules, CLAUDE.md)
 * Give it the right context--point to files, docs urls, etc.